shakiwijeratne/snake_game-python/README.md

  - Snake growth on eating food
  - Game-over detection on wall or self collision

 ▶️ How to Run the Game
  - Download the file:

--Choose the file directory
+ - Choose the file directory
-cd python-snake-game
+      - cd python-snake-game

-Run the game:
+ - Run the game:
-python snake_game.py
+      - python snake_game.py

-⚠️ Tkinter comes pre-installed with most Python distributions.
+ - ⚠️ Tkinter comes pre-installed with most Python distributions.

 🎮 Controls